frescobaldi/qpageview/docs/source/usage.rst

     v.setPageLayoutMode("single")       # Single pages
     v.setPageLayoutMode("raster")       # Shows pages in a grid

-(By making new :class:`~qpageview.layout.LayoutEngine` subclasses, you can implement more layout modes.)
+(The method :meth:`~qpageview.view.View.pageLayoutModes` returns a dictionary of available layout modes and their corresponding layout engines.
+By making new :class:`~qpageview.layout.LayoutEngine` subclasses, you can implement more layout modes, and you can reimplement ``pageLayoutModes()`` to include them.)

 All these properties have "getter" couterparts, like ``viewMode()``, ``orientation()``, etc.